Rich Gannon: Retirement

 On August 6, 2005, Gannon officially retired from football and joined CBS television as an NFL analyst.
-He was inducted into the University of Delaware athletics hall of fame the same year.
+He was inducted into the University of Delaware athletics hall of fame that same year.

-For his career accolades, Gannon was named the twenty-eighth greatest quarterback of the modern era by Football Nation.
+For his career accolades, Gannon was named the 28th greatest quarterback of the modern era by Football Nation.

 Broadcasting

 Gannon joined CBS Sports as an NFL game analyst in August 2005 alongside Kevin Harlan.
 He also works as a game analyst for Las Vegas Raiders preseason games.

-On February 22, 2021 Gannon was let go as an analyst for CBS.
-However, he still works for CBS as he is still on Monday QB on CBS Sports Network.
+On February 22, 2021, Gannon was let go as a game commentator for CBS.

 Personal life

 Gannon's father-in-law was former Minnesota Vikings running back Bill Brown.
 Gannon and his wife, Shelley, have two daughters.
 One daughter was diagnosed with celiac disease and her parents serve as national spokespeople for the Celiac Disease Foundation and organize an annual Celiac Walk at Holy Family Catholic High School in Victoria, Minnesota.
 Gannon is a practicing Roman Catholic.